 - if the workplace contains hazardous materials, employees must receive training on the handling of such materials;

 - ensure that at least one employee has completed a company emergency response training;

-The organization can choose from different types of employment contracts, such as permanent contracts, temporary contracts and contracts with a flexible number of work hours.
-In addition, the organization should consider which special clauses it wishes to include in the employment contract, such as a probationary period, non-competition clauses, confidentiality clauses etc. For each type of employment contract and for the special clauses, specific statutory rules apply.
-Depending the needs of your organization we are happy to advise on the most suitable employment contract and provide you with a template.
+The organisation can choose from different types of employment contracts, such as permanent contracts, temporary contracts, and contracts with a flexible number of work hours.
+In addition, the organisation should consider which special clauses it wishes to include in the employment contract, such as a probationary period, non-competition clauses, confidentiality clauses etc. For each type of employment contract and for the special clauses, specific statutory rules apply.
+Depending the needs of your organisation we are happy to advise on the most suitable employment contract and provide you with a template.